JulienBalestra/kube-csr/README.md

 * submit the generated CSR
 * approve the submitted CSR
 * fetch the generated certificate
+* purge the kubernetes csr resource

-But you can also choose to skip some steps like:
+But you can also choose to select the steps you want to execute.

+For example, you can do the following actions:
 * generate the PK, CSR
 * submit the generated CSR
 * <s>approve the submitted CSR</s>
 * fetch the generated **externally approved** certificate
+* <s>purge the kubernetes csr resource</s>

 ![diagram](docs/diagram.svg)